A stunning danger to freedom and democracy in the US that too few Americans are aware of — and need to learn about.

 The implications of this are devastating to any American who believed they were living in a free country that held fair elections.
 It means that every national election lost by the Republicans during my adult lifetime was compromised by a judicially enforced voting regime that gave Democrats a fundamentally and institutionally unfair advantage.
 It allowed them to monopolize election day and polling place presence and staffing, with all the opportunities for unchallenged activity (and mischief) that provided.
 It effectively put the fox in charge of the electoral henhouse for nearly four decades.

 I was shocked (and I wasn’t the only one) as I observed the aftermath of the 2020 election.
 I watched the coverage and footage of GOP poll watchers being blocked from viewing, or even ejected from, where the votes were being counted.
 And I wondered, how could this be happening?
 How could it have become the case that workers who were clearly in the pocket of the left so completely dominated electoral staffing in these polling places that they could do as they pleased, and brazenly violate election law, with impunity?

 Well, now we know.
 That was the regime they had become used to.
 That they’d become experts at dominating.
 That they’d had three and a half decades to establish the institutional infrastructure and staffing to enforce, thanks to America’s broken judicial system and the decades-long fecklessness of the Republican party.

 I expect to have a lot more to say about this in the coming weeks, as I work my way through the research to learn more about it and its full consequences on the last few decades of voting history.
 But if there’s one thing that it makes crystal clear, it’s that any claim that our electoral system is somehow the victim of voter suppression by Republicans is a blatant lie.
-Given this history, the suggestion that the American left hasn’t been engaged in election fraud for decades is entirely without credibility, and an insult to our intelligence.
+Given this history, the suggestion that the left hasn’t been engaged in election fraud for decades in the US is entirely without credibility, and an insult to our intelligence.